MAIR — International Relations

 Requirement Details

-Word count 15,000 words hard maximum — includes all elements (notes, bibliography, appendices).
+Word count 15,000 words hard maximum, including all elements (notes, bibliography, appendices).
 No 10% margin.

 Citation style One reference style, used consistently throughout